SSWConsulting/SSW.Rules.Content/rules/know-the-basic-terms-for-a-video/rule.md

 `youtube: https://www.youtube.com/embed/Em_kgd3R_gw`

-**Figure: The intro of the NDC video uses montage**
+**Figure: The intro of the NDC video uses montage - See 0:00 - 0:14**

 `youtube: https://www.youtube.com/embed/BIapqdy170k?t=137`

-**Figure: Food and clip people chatting happily - they enjoy the food and have a good time - See 2:17**
+**Figure: Food and clip people chatting happily - they enjoy the food and have a good time - See 2:17 - 2:32**